-If you have kikuyu invading buffalo, fescue or rye, there is virtually nothing you can do stop it in a selective way.
-When it comes to couch (ie Santa Ana, Windsor Green, Tiff Tuff etc), there are some selective herbicides that you can use to suppress kikuyu.
+If you have kikuyu invading buffalo, fescue or rye, there is virtually nothing you can do to stop it in a selective way.
+When it comes to couches (ie Santa Ana, Windsor Green, Tiftuf etc), there are some selective herbicides that you can use to suppress kikuyu.
 That means you can spray them all over the couch and they will just target the kikuyu not the couch.
 The reality is that you will probably never get rid of it because it will most likely re-invade from its original source but you can certainly suppress it which means you won't see so much of it on the surface.
 The most notable chemical for the suppression of Kikuyu in Couch is Monument Liquid by Syngenta.
 It's one of the only chemicals registered for this purpose and is a commercial group B herbicide.
-THis means it has some very specific spraying requirements so if your thinking about using it you’ll need to get a licensed sprayer to apply it for you.
-It's also worth noting that you can't use it within 20m of water ways and within 60m of any other vegetation (which cuts out it's use in home gardens).
+This means it has some very specific spraying requirements so if you're thinking about using it you’ll need to get a licensed sprayer to apply it for you.
+It's also worth noting that you can't use it within 20m of waterways and within 60m of any other vegetation (which cuts out its use in home gardens).
 Other options for suppression of kikuyu in couch include selective herbicides that contain DSMA and MCPA.
 These are available off the shelf in hardware stores and usually have names like Paspalum killer or Paskill etc. Although not noted on the bottle for the control of kikuyu, they will burn back kikuyu on the surface without harming the couch.
-They also selectively control weeds like paspalum, crab grass and some broad leaf weeds.
+They also selectively control weeds like paspalum, crabgrass and some broadleaf weeds.
 Once again, read the instructions and directions before applying.
-Because of Kikuyu’s aggressive nature, you will need to repeat applications of these chemicals as required to keep the kikuyu in check.
-The best time to spray is during the warmer months when the kikuyu is active and able to draw in the chemical.
+Because of Kikuyu’s aggressive nature, you will need to repeat applications of these chemicals as required to keep the Kikuyu in check.
+The best time to spray is during the warmer months when the Kikuyu is active and able to draw in the chemical.

 Non Selective Control:

 If you have kikuyu invading your buffalo, tall fescue, rye or bluegrass lawn then you can't use the selective herbicides mentioned above because they will harm the rest of your lawn.
-The only solution here is to spot spray with glyphossate (eg Roundup).
-Keep in mind though that glyphossate is non selective meaning it kills all types of lawns.
+The only solution here is to spot spray with glyphosate (eg Roundup).
+Keep in mind though that glyphosate is nonselective meaning it kills all types of lawns.
 You have to be careful to only apply it to the kikuyu, not the lawn you are trying to preserve.
-If you do happen to spill or apply some to the lawn around the kikuyu, be aware that glyhossate will travel up to 10cm back into the plant it makes contact with.
+If you do happen to spill or apply some to the lawn around the kikuyu, be aware that glyphosate will travel up to 10cm back into the plant it makes contact with.
 This means that a small amount on the lawn can result in a dead patch the size of a dinner plate.

 No control at all:

-If your lawn is more than 20% kikuyu, then there is a fair chance that it will be so entrenched in your lawn that it will be impossible to remove.
+If your lawn is more than 25% kikuyu, then there is a fair chance that it will be so entrenched in your lawn that it will be impossible to remove.
 You can spend a lot of time and money trying to remove it only to find that you have been largely unsuccessful.
 In these circumstances, my advice is to learn to live with it.
-When treated well, kikuyu is an attractive, drought tolerant, hard wearing grass.
-It has excellent colour year round and is virtually indestructible.
+When treated well, kikuyu is an attractive, drought-tolerant, hard-wearing grass.
+It has excellent colour year-round and is virtually indestructible.
 If you water, feed and mow it as required you may even come to appreciate it!

 I hope this helps – feel free to leave comments on your success stories and tips on controlling kikuyu in your lawn.